zombifier/My_Stardew_Mods/FreshFarmProduce/README.md

 * Bronze Medal (25% of categories):
   * 20,000 gold
+  * Nothing else, sorry :(
 * Silver Medal (50% of categories):
   * 50,000 gold
   * +0.2 heart with every villager
-  * A voucher that when used grants a month-long subscription to JojaDash(tm) Daily Delivery, which allows you to use a JojaDash(tm) terminal to order one free food item daily.
-JojaCorp will send you the terminal in a separate mail, and if you lose it you can buy spares from Pierre's.
-You can only use the terminal once per day, and the subscription expires at the end of the season.
+  * A voucher that when used grants a month-long subscription to JojaDash(tm) Daily Delivery, allowing you to use the phone to order one free food item of your choice from JojaDash.
+You can only order from JojaDash(tm) once per day, and the subscription expires at the end of the season.
 * Gold Medal (75% of categories):
   * 100,000 gold
   * +0.5 heart with every villager,
   * JojaDash subscription
-  * Iridium Swag Bag: contains a random assortment of items, including Magic Rock Candies, a Tea Set, Magic Bait, Qi Seasoning, and 5 items that you have yet to ship/donate/cook/fish for Perfection (cooking and fishing will count even if you haven't done the work yourself).
+  * Iridium Swag Bag: contains a random assortment of items, including a Tea Set, Magic Bait, Qi Seasoning, and 5 random items that you have yet to ship/donate/cook/fish for Perfection (cooking and fishing will count even if you haven't done the work yourself).
 Courtesy of Mr Qi, who snuck this in your mailbox as a reward for a job well done.
 * Iridium Medal (every category, wow!):
-  * 250,000 gold
+  * 200,000 gold
   * +1 heart with every villager
   * JojaDash
   * Iridium Swag Bag